 Back in those days the mirror reflected, what I perceived, to be the truth.
 There in front of me in the mirror, staring back at me, was always this baby-faced, barely needed to shave, very lucky young man.
 I would ponder what the future would hold for me and my family.
 In my twenties and bullet-proof, I didn’t fully comprehend that the long road of life that lay before me really is a journey, not a “guided tour”!

-The bumps, the grinds, divorce, the bankruptcy of my employer Eastern Air Lines, the loss of my job because of that bankruptcy, a few bad decisions along the way, and at least one very good decision (Karen), have guided me to this point in my life’s journey.
+The bumps, the grinds, divorce, the bankruptcy of my employer Eastern Air Lines, the loss of my job because of that bankruptcy, a few bad decisions along the way, and at least a few very good decisions, have guided me to this point in my life’s journey.
 It is those experiences, like them or not, that make up part of “my life”.
 I took the cards that were dealt me, added a hit or two, then placed my wager, and played the hand!

 Now that I have been on my life’s journey, and quite frankly most of it is behind me now, I can reflect back on many things.
-Some of my journey I take great pride in, my two boys, finally having a good partner in life, being an Air Force and airline pilot, and some things that I would just as soon forget!
+Some of my journey I take great pride in, my two boys, being an Air Force officer and pilot, now an airline pilot, and some things that I would just as soon forget!
 Nevertheless, sometimes I still feel like I need to make a name for my self, even though nothing is going to change who I am!
 But those times are far and few between these days.